mamad-1999/tree-scribe/README.md

    tree-scribe /home/project --export-md --depth 3 -c -s
    ```

-### Notes

-- **Colorful Output**: The `-c` or `--color` switch enables colorful terminal output using `colorama`.
-Without this switch, the output will be plain text.
-- **Depth Limiting**: Use the `--depth` option to control how many levels deep the directory tree should be displayed.
-- **Verbose Mode**: The `--verbose` option provides more detailed logging information during script execution.
-- **Markdown Export**: The `--export-md` option saves the directory structure to a Markdown file for documentation purposes.

-For any additional options or troubleshooting, please refer to the [Troubleshooting](#troubleshooting) section of this documentation.

 ### Troubleshooting

 - Permission Errors: If you encounter permission errors, make sure you have the necessary permissions to access the directories and files.